 The Muscular Dystrophy UK Outreach, Commissioning and Professional Development team continues to work closely with neuromuscular clinical teams and regional neuromsucular networks across the country to secure increased support for families and individuals living with muscle-wasting conditions.
 Since 2017 we have helped secure more than £5.7 million of new NHS investment in neuromuscular services across the UK.

-If you would like more information about the Centres of Excellence Awards please get in touch with David Stephenson at email@example.com or on 020 7803 4826.
+If you would like more information about the Centres of Excellence Awards then please get in touch with David Stephenson at firstname.lastname@example.org or on 020 7803 4826.